rodneyshupe/Cookbook/Recipes/SoupsAndStews/PacificSnapperStewWithPrawnsAndChorizo.rst

 - 1 pound (450 g) large prawns, peeled and deveined (deveining optional)
 - 1/2 cup chopped fresh parsley
 - Salt and freshly ground black pepper, to taste
-- crusty bread for serving.
+- Crusty bread for serving

 Directions
 ----------

-1. Heat olive oil in a large pot or Dutch oven over medium heat.
-Add chorizo sausage and cook until lightly browned, about 5 minutes.
-Remove chorizo with a slotted spoon and set aside.
+1. Heat the olive oil in a large pot or Dutch oven over medium heat.
+Add the chorizo sausage and cook until lightly browned, about 5 minutes.
+Remove the chorizo with a slotted spoon and set aside.
-2. Add onion, garlic, leek, and fennel to the pot.
-Saute for 5-7 minutes, or until softened and translucent.
-Stir in thyme saffron and tomato paste, cook for an additional minute to release the flavours.
+2. Add the onion, garlic, leek, and fennel to the pot.
+Saute for 5-7 minutes, until softened and translucent.
+Stir in the thyme, saffron, and tomato paste, and cook for an additional minute to release the flavours.
-3. Pour in white wine and cook for a few minutes, scraping up any browned bits from the bottom of the pot.
-Add chicken broth, diced tomatoes, and water.
+3. Pour in the white wine and cook for a few minutes, scraping up any browned bits from the bottom of the pot.
+Add the chicken broth, diced tomatoes, and water.
 Bring to a simmer.
-4. Reduce heat to low and add the Pacific snapper pieces.
+4. Reduce the heat to low and add the Pacific snapper pieces.
 Simmer gently for 5 minutes.
-5. Add the prawns and cook for an additional 3-5 minutes, or until the prawns are pink and opaque.
+5. Add the prawns and cook for an additional 3-5 minutes, until the prawns are pink and opaque.
 6. Season the stew with salt and pepper to taste.
 Stir in the reserved chorizo and chopped parsley.
 Serve hot with crusty bread for dipping.